-- Students must register for 2 credits of Research Practicum (CSD 2971).
-Both credits may be taken in the same or in different semesters. - Students must register for 5 semesters of Clinical Procedures Lab (1-1, 1-2, 2-1, 2-2, 2-3)--one credit each of the first 5 semesters. - Students will register for 6 semesters of Advanced Clinical Seminar (3-1, 3-2, 3-3, 4-1, 4-2, 4-3) -- one credit for the last 6 semesters. - Students must register for Pro Seminar (CSD 2060) for the fall and spring semesters of the first 3 years of study.
+- Students must register for 2 credits of Research Practicum (CSD 2971). - Students must register for 5 semesters of Clinical Procedures Lab (1-1, 1-2, 2-1, 2-2, 2-3) -- one credit each of the first 5 semesters. - Students will register for 6 semesters of Advanced Clinical Seminar (3-1, 3-2, 3-3, 4-1, 4-2, 4-3) -- one credit for the last 6 semesters. - Students must register for Pro Seminar (CSD 2060) for the fall and spring semesters of the first 3 years of study.
 In the third year of the program, if your clinic schedule permits, audiology students will attend the Research Roundtable, organized by PhD students in the CSD program.

-Each semester you will be instructed by the Audiology Clinic Coordinator, to register for as many as 4 credits of clinic.
+Each semester you will be instructed by the Audiology Clinic Education Director, to register for as many as 4 credits of clinic.
 Please be sure to verify the appropriate number of clinic credits for which you must register each semester.
 Clinic registration will vary for each student by semester; however, you MUST register for:

-- a minimum of 1 credit in any given term, excepting under special circumstances arranged with the Audiology clinical education coordinator and/or externship coordinator - a minimum total of 13 credits over the first 8 semesters (the first three years of the program) are required
+- a minimum of 1 credit in any given term, excepting under special circumstances arranged with the Audiology Clinical Education Director and/or externship coordinator - a minimum total of 13 credits over the first 8 semesters (the first three years of the program) are required (this includes CSD2056, CSD2010, CSD2011, CSD2085, CSD2057).